daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ![sparsity_sim_shuffled]

-The model doesn't perform nearly as well (especially when sparsity is low) because the shuffle operation introduces randomness by decorrelating the data a priori.
+The model doesn't perform nearly as well (even when the matrix is dense) because the shuffle operation decorrelates the data a priori.
 The result is similar to the previous but with an increase in overall variability.